1913 Houghton-le-Spring by-election: Candidates

 The Unionists selected local barrister, Thomas Richardson as their candidate.
 His father had been Liberal MP for Hartlepool.

 Labour intervened with an Independent Labour Party member, William House, who was sponsored by the Durham Miners' Association, for whom he had been President since 1900.
 House stood for the Labour Party in Bishop Auckland at the January and December 1910 general elections.

 Campaign

 In the recent past, there had been a good working relationship between the local miners and the local Liberal Association to the point that by 1913, miners still dominated the local Liberal association.
 Every miners lodge in the constituency was represented at Wing's selection meeting.
 During the campaign, many miners lodge officials spoke on platforms in support of Wing.

 This came as something of a slap in the face to both the Independent Labour Party and the Durham Miners Association who had hoped that the local miners would support their candidate, House.

 This split in the local miners lodges was good news for the Unionist campaign.
 They knew that their only hoping of winning was if the Labour candidate took half or the Liberal vote, allowing the Unionists the chance to come through the middle.

 Result

+The Liberal Party held the seat with a significantly reduced majority.